olivier-riverain/extension3DSlicer/README.md

 ![Create an area of interest](images/roi_interface_01.png  "Create an area of interest")

+- first you must display a 3D file and select the input directory containing the slicers

+- activate the creation of the area of ​​interest by clicking on the second button from the left on the line of buttons

+- holding down the left mouse button and with the help of the mouse create the area of ​​interest, then release the left mouse button

+- by clicking on the central point of the area and holding down the left mouse button, you can move the area, the values ​​of X, Y and Z correspond to the coordinates of the center

+- by clicking on one of the points delimiting the area you can change the size of the area, size X, size Y and size Z display the size in pixels of the area

+- the square radio button allows you to set size X and size Y to the same value, cube allows you to set size X, size Y and size Z to the same value to obtain a cube-shaped area of ​​interest

+- click on the three little dots to define an output file name for the 3D file that will be built, for example path/filename.nrrd where nrrd is the desired format

+- finally, click on Create ROI to create the 3D file corresponding to the constructed area of ​​interest

 ![Create an area of interest](images/roi_vues_01.png  "Create an area of interest")

+For example, you can obtain this.

 ![Create an area of interest](images/roi_presentation_resultat.png  "Create an area of interest")

 ### Navigate through the different acquisition resolutions

 ![Navigate through the different acquisition resolutions](images/zoom00.png  "Navigate through the different acquisition resolutions")